apify/actor-whitepaper/README.md

 ### Metamorph

-Replace running actor’s Docker image with another.
+Replace running actor’s Docker image with another actor.

-This is useful e.g. for repurposing an actor as a new actor with its own settings and documentation.
+This is the most magical actor operation.
+It is extremely useful for building new actors on top of existing ones.
+You simply define a better input schema and user description, and internally delegate the work to other actor.

 When metamorphing into another actor, the system checks that the other actor has compatible input/output schemas, and throws an error if not.

-The target actor inherits the default storages used by the calling actor.
+The target actor inherits the default storages used by the calling actor, unless overriden.

 #### Node.js